 Redundancy, Redundancy, Redundancy …

 I was 13 years old when man triumphantly walked on the moon.
-One of the finer attributes of NASA and the space program at the time was the concept of redundancy.
+One of the greater attributes of NASA and the space program at the time was the concept of redundancy.

 It was one of the reasons that Apollo 13, despite all of its incredible challenges, made it back safely.
 There was a backup for every system, and even the backups were frequently backed up.
 In the harsh and unforgiving environment of outer space, nothing was left to chance.

 You should be treating your digital files the same way.
-This lack of redundancy in properly archiving your digital files is one of the weakest links in digital imaging for photographers.
+This lack of redundancy in properly archiving your digital files can be one of the weakest links in digital imaging for photographers.

 Your images are too important!
 Make your archiving system redundant and back up AT LEAST TWICE on different media.